NucleusEngineering/serverless/.journey/00-run.neos.md

 We want our application to be publicly available on the internet.

 Wait for the deployment to finish and then navigate to the `*.a.run.app` endpoint it created.
-You should be able to call the endpoint from your browser or by using any other HTTP client like cURL,
+You should be able to call the endpoint from your browser or by using any other HTTP client like cURL.

 ```bash
 # Retrieve auto-generated URL and cURL it.